If you’re looking for a brain boost, keep reading for 11 easy ways to enhance brain performance!

 5. Have a Cup of Coffee

 Caffeine stimulates the central nervous system, leading to improved cognitive function.
-While some studies have already shown caffeine’s short-term impact on better learning, reaction time, and mood, researchers are still on the fence about how caffeine can improve long-term memory retention (though some studies are promising).
+While some studies have shown caffeine’s short-term impact on better learning, reaction time, and mood, researchers are still on the fence about how caffeine can improve long-term memory retention (though some studies are promising).

 Don’t drink coffee?
 Green tea contains caffeine, too.